 The real benefit to knowing and calculating your cost of goods sold (a.k.a.
-COGS) accurately is that it can help you save money on your FBA business’s taxes.
+COGS) accurately is that it can help you save money on your FBA business’s taxes and improve cash flow.

 While the process might be complex and boring, there is a lot of upside to getting this calculation right.
-And even the savviest Amazon FBA businesses can struggle with.
+And even the savviest Amazon FBA businesses can struggle with this.

 What is cost of goods sold?

 The cost of goods sold (a.k.a.
 COGS) is the direct cost related to your sales.
 Here is the formula for how to calculate this.

 Cost of goods sold (COGS) = Beginning Inventory + Purchases – Ending Inventory

 Your cost of goods sold can be entered as a tax deduction, so you’ll want to make sure you’re deducting the maximum amount.

 COGS is also how you calculate your gross profit.
 Simply subtract COGS from your sales, and you’ll know your gross profit for a given time period.
 Here’s what that formula looks like: